Turidus/testbed/README.md

 # testbed
 test bed for learning go

-this will fill up with lot of tutorial stuff nobody cares about
+This will fill up with lot of tutorial stuff nobody cares about.